LEANNA MAE .ORG

 4. Am I trying to draw attention or be showy?

 ***If you’re wondering what my modesty standards are for men, it’s quite similar.
 No knees showing so no shorts.
 No sleeveless.
-They also need to have sleeves approximately halfway between shoulders and elbows.
+They also need to have sleeves approximately halfway between shoulders and elbows or below the elbow depending on their conviction.
 Definitely no going shirtless outside their own house.
 Modesty is for men too.
 Fortunately, when shopping for men we don’t have the obstacles of form-fitting clothing and shirts being see-through.
 Their clothes are also cheaper!

 One other thing related to clothing choices is brand representation.
 A lot of companies speak out on controversial issues.
 There are some clothing companies that go against my religious beliefs or values.
 I choose not to purchase their products and try to not unintentionally represent their brand.
 I’m cautious about wearing things that outwardly show the company it’s made by.
+There are some brands that I’m fine with.
+I’m not saying we shouldn’t have any brands showing.
+I’m encouraging you to be mindful of what you brand yourself with.
 In general, I don’t like brand representation unless it is a wholesome company or cause I intentionally want to represent.
 Jerseys and sports are another thing to think about.
+What are you doing when you label yourself with someone else’s identity?
+At what point does being a sports fan cross into idolatry?
 When you’re shopping, think about any large labels that you’re wearing and what you’re representing with that.

 Decency